What is mediation?

 No. Mediation works by assisting you to interact together productively to resolve your conflict.
 The presence of lawyers (and others) typically inhibits this process.
 Many of my clients do not have lawyers.
 The questions that divorce presents are rarely legal issues; instead, they are about practical questions concerning finances and co-parenting.

 Since you are a lawyer, can you give us legal advice when working as mediator?

 Mediators are not allowed to give legal advice.
 I do provide general information that will help you reach agreement, raise considerations that could impact your agreements, and help you consider the range of options for reaching agreement.

 Do we need to have lawyers?

-In the style of mediation I use, most clients do not have lawyers.
-The reason is because we predominantly focus on real-life practical solutions instead of legal arguments.
+Most clients do not need lawyers for the mediation process.
+This is because we predominantly focus on real-life practical financial and co-parenting solutions that work for both of you.
 The choice whether or not to consult with a lawyer is always yours.
-I often refer mediation clients to lawyers who can prepare their legal documents, and, as desired, provide legal advice.
+Once the mediation is concluded, I recommend having your legal documents professionally prepared by a lawyer.
+I routinely refer mediation clients to lawyers who can prepare their legal documents, and, as desired, provide legal advice.

 Are the fees for mediation shared equally?

 That varies depending on individual preferences.
 Sometimes mediation fees are paid from current income or joint funds.
 Other times, they’re allocated differently.
 Many people find it useful to have some financial stake in the process to motivate themselves to work productively through a divorce or separation.